GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-user.md

 ### User Ids

 User Ids are arbitrary strings you assign to identify your users.
 The restrictions for valid user ids can include:
-- any “wordly” character: either a letter of Latin alphabet or a digit or an underscore _.
-Non-Latin letters (like cyrillic or hindi) do not belong to this group.
+- any “word” character: either a letter of Latin alphabet or a digit or an underscore _.
+Non-Latin letters (like Cyrillic or Hindi) do not belong to this group.
 - any number of '@' and '-' characters.

 ### User Tokens